-Dutch educational institutions and study programmes
+Educational institutions and study programmes

 Below, we explain what types of educational institutions and study programmes there are in the Netherlands.
 We also explain how you can check whether these are recognised and/or accredited.
-You can check the and/or to make sure that the quality is sufficient.
+You can check the recognition and/or accreditation to make sure that the quality is sufficient.
 We give the necessary information per educational sector.

 There are various types of schools offering secondary education (middelbare scholen).
 On the central government's website you can find an explanation of the various types of schools for secondary education.